SKILLED SERVICE BARGAINING UNIT: F OVERTIME ELIGIBLE NCP

-Learns to assess case situations and make recommendations to supervisor regarding individualized plans of service;
+Assesses case situations to make recommendations to supervisor regarding individualized plans of service;

-Learns to provide limited counseling and crisis intervention services to customers regarding personal, economic and social problems;
+Provides limited counseling and crisis intervention services to customers regarding personal, economic and social problems;

-Learns to establish and maintain personal contact with other social services agencies and community resources to facilitate the referral of individual customers;
+Establishes and maintains personal contact with other social services agencies and community resources to facilitate the referral of individual customers;

-Learns to prepare and manage case records and reports concerning information secured and services rendered;
+Prepares and manages case records and reports concerning information secured and services rendered;

-Learns to develop and implement a personalized training plan to maintain and upgrade knowledge and skills related to the delivery of direct services;
+Develops and implements a personalized training plan to maintain and upgrade knowledge and skills related to the delivery of direct services;

-May learn to participate in the investigation of suspected child or adult abuse or neglect;
+May participate in the investigation of suspected child or adult abuse or neglect;

-May learn to make recommendations for placement of children in foster and adoptive homes;
+May make recommendations to place children in foster and adoptive homes;

-May learn to participate in the initial investigation of fatalities that result from suspected abuse or neglect;
+May participate in the initial investigation of fatalities that result from suspected abuse or neglect;